I’m glad to have you in this space. I understand you are probably feeling there might be a limit to how God can forgive you of your sins.

 But how possible is that if her husband has not been at home for months because he is a military man and he has been on the battlefield?

 A dilemma right?
 Yes (Stay with me.
 I’m going somewhere)

 The king in a bid to use his influence requested that the woman’s husband be released to come home from the battlefield hoping that on his arrival, he would go home, lay with his wife, and be convinced that the child belongs to him.

 Well, it worked.
 He was released to go home.
 The only part of the plan that wasn’t successful was that he refused to go home and slept at the door of the palace.
-So, there was no way he would have sexual relations with his wife.
+So, there was no way he would have anything to do with his wife.